-Florida follows a "pure comparative fault" rule when both parties are found to share blame for an accident.
-In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
-Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.
+Florida follows a "modified comparative fault" rule when both parties are found to share blame for an accident.
+In the rare event that a car accident lawsuit goes to trial, the jury will be asked to calculate two things based on the evidence:

-For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
+Suppose that the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under Florida's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a significant sum, but not as much as the grand total of your damages.
+Under Florida's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but not as much as the grand total of your damages.

-Not only does the comparative negligence rule bind Florida judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
-A claims adjuster makes decisions based on what is likely to happen in court, after all.
-But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
-Instead, talk to an attorney about your situation and your best course of action.
+Not only does the comparative negligence rule bind Florida judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when they're evaluating your car insurance claim.
+A claims adjuster makes decisions based on what's likely to happen in court, after all.

 If you're a driver who was involved in a car accident in Florida, and the crash resulted in injury or death, and/or vehicle damage (or damage to any other property) in an apparent amount of at least $500, you must report the accident to the local police department, if the accident occurred within a municipality.